mindshade/ssb-laboratory/README.md

 - <https://github.com/ssbc/ssb-tunnel>
 - <https://github.com/dthree/vorpal/wiki>

-# TODO
+# Known issues

-- [ ] Investigate why invites do not work, could be that the custom app-key is not applied.
+- [ ] Invites do not work, could be that the custom app-key is not applied.
+See issue <https://github.com/ssbc/ssb-invite/issues/1>.
+- [ ] Stopping and restarting the server causes IO error to be thrown by `levelup` since locks on db files are not properly released when server is stopped.